Dual Diagnosis Treatment Osceola, MO

 Services provided:

-• Intensive outpatient treatment, outpatient day treatment and regular outpatient treatment
+• Partial hospitalization, outpatient rehab and regular outpatient treatment

 Compass Health Inc Pathways Comm Behavioral Healthcare - 24.8 miles from Osceola, MO

-Compass Health Inc Pathways Comm Behavioral Healthcare is a dual diagnosis treatment center in El Dorado Springs, Missouri that provides treatment for drug and alcohol addiction and mental health disorders that include borderline personality disorder as well as binge eating.
+Compass Health Inc Pathways Comm Behavioral Healthcare is a dual-diagnosis treatment center in El Dorado Springs, MO that provides treatment services for alcohol or drug addiction and mental health disorders that include OCD as well as post-partum depression.

 Address: 107 West Broadway Street, El Dorado Springs, MO 64744 in Cedar County